mozilla/mig/README.md

 MIG: Mozilla InvestiGator
 =========================

 **Note: MIG is under heavy development.
-The code is unstable, and non-backward compatible changes are still in progress.
+The code is stable and used in production, but changes may be backward incompatible.
 Be warned.**

 MIG is OpSec's platform for investigative surgery of remote endpoints.